Register a will

 £30.00

-Get startedWhy a Will is registered
+Why a will is registered

 Executors and beneficiaries unaware

-Original Wills, safely stored by law firms, may be overlooked because executors and beneficiaries are unaware of their existence or location.
+Original wills, safely stored by law firms, may be overlooked because executors and beneficiaries are unaware of their existence or location.

 Ensure final wishes are known

-The time has been taken to outline final wishes in a Will and a Will Registration helps to ensure these are made known.
+The time has been taken to outline final wishes in a will and a will registration helps to ensure these are made known.

 Prevent incorrect distribution